Moundier/spider-web/README.md

 - Effective handling of dynamic content and AJAX request
 - Thymeleaf HTML Rendering (Jsoup and BeautifulSoup4)

-## Staged
-- to go: compromise
-- to go: playwright
-- to go: ts-node

 ## Requirements
 - `node`
 - `pg` (Can be removed)